 Are the instructions clear and detailed?

 In my opinion, you can buy crochet hooks and yarn anywhere.
 The biggest reason for buying a crochet kit is to help beginners learn how to read and understand crochet instructions.
 When choosing a crochet kit, make sure to read reviews first to determine if the instructions were easy to follow.
+If you’re just starting out, choose a project with a simple pattern.

 Does the kit include any accessories?